reactjs/react.dev/src/content/reference/react-dom/components/index.md

 ## Resource and Metadata Components {/*resource-and-metadata-components*/}

-These bulit-in browser components let you load external resources or annotate the document with metadata:
+These bulit-in browser Components let you load external resources or annotate the document with metadata:

 * [`<link>`](/reference/react-dom/components/link)
 * [`<meta>`](/reference/react-dom/components/meta)